 We’ll answer each of these questions in this step-by-step guide.

-Why you shouldn’t ignore bad Facebook reviews
+Can’t you just ignore bad Facebook reviews?

 Customers overwhelmingly turn to business reviews before they hand over their hard-earned cash.
 Don’t believe me?
 Here are some Facebook review statistics to prove it: